Green Product Design

 Food packaging uses multi layered plastics which have a layer of metal such as aluminium fused to it.
 Since these packages contain foods they are oily and again cannot be resold.
 The reflective properties of mettalised film can be harnessed for its bling value or even to reflect sunlight.

 Packaging creates a huge amount of waste and we have been exploring some packaging materials such as egg crates to see how they may be up cycled into other products and stored for longer periods of time.

-Packaging design is generally focussed on the safety and integrity of the product and is usually considered unnecessary once its function of packaging is fulfilled.
-A huge amount of waste is generated by packaging which hs increased in recent times due to the e tail and home delivery systems.
-We looked at the waste generated by our own packaging and how they could be reused to make other newer products with longer life spans.
+Package design is generally focussed on the safety and integrity of the product and is usually considered unnecessary once its function of packaging is fulfilled.
+The amount of waste generated by packaging has significantly increased in recent times due to retail and home delivery systems.
+We looked at the waste generated by our own packaging and how it could be reused to make newer products with longer life spans.